drscotthawley/Mask_RCNN_SPNet/README.md

 # SPNet mod of "Mask R-CNN for Object Detection and Segmentation"

-*Modifying the original matterport/Mask_RCNN repo and made it so that instead of putting out class labels, it puts out floating point numbers*
+*Modifying the original matterport/Mask_RCNN repo so that instead of putting out class labels, it puts out floating point numbers*

 This is an implementation of [Mask R-CNN](https://arxiv.org/abs/1703.06870) on Python 3, Keras, and TensorFlow.
 The model generates bounding boxes and segmentation masks for each instance of an object in the image.
 It's based on Feature Pyramid Network (FPN) and a ResNet101 backbone.